gtonkinhill/rhierbaps/README.md

 ![](inst/vignette-supp/unnamed-chunk-13-1.png)

-As there are many more clusters at the second level using colours to distguish them can get confusing.
+As there are many more clusters at the second level using colours to distinguish them can get confusing.
 Instead we can label the tips with their corresponding colours.

 ``` r
 gg <- ggtree(iqtree, layout = "circular", branch.length = "none")